PriyanshuKhandelwal/Clean-and-analyse-employee-exit-survey/README.md

 * Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
 What about employees who have been there longer?

 * Are younger employees resigning due to some kind of dissatisfaction?
 What about older employees?

+### Our task:
+* Exploring the data and figuring out how to prepare it for analysis
+* Handling missing values
+* Dropping null values
+* Renaming/filtering columns
+* Aggregating the data the data
+* Performing visual analysis